jmarizgit/LTLNODE/README.md

     $ node hello.js

 Simple right?
 But we are not done yet.
 Node provide a great number of functions for us to write really impressive applications.
+I will try to go over them on my example files.